 At the end of February, the European Commission unveiled its Clean Industry Deal, which focuses on supporting the development of Europe's energy-intensive industries and green technologies, and limiting greenhouse gas emissions.
 The plan is to cut taxes on electricity.
 A €100bn Industrial Decarbonisation Bank will be set up to finance the transition of industrial companies to cleaner energy, state aid and public procurement rules will be updated, a requirement to use locally sourced components in investments will be introduced, sustainability reporting requirements will be simplified, etc. The Clean Industry Deal requires the implementation of the new electricity market rules adopted in 2024 (promotion of long-term power purchase agreements, measures to reduce the risk of power purchase agreements, changes to risk hedging rules, etc.) and simplification of planning.
-While the new policy will reduce the long-term uncertainty until the details of the changes are known.
+While the new policy will reduce the long-term risks of investing in renewable electricity generation in Europe, it will also increase short-term uncertainty until the details of the changes are known.